Bachir-Ndiaye/MetisCooking/README.md

 ## Update your work from distant repo ?

 ```
-$ git pull origin main (or master according to the name)
+$ git merge origin main (or master according to the name)

 ```
 One of the collaborators will validate your work if it's okay by comparing and pulling a request.